9 Tips For a Fabulous Flower Garden When Transitioning to Fall

 fall open shelving with cut flowers in a vase

-If frost is in the forecast, gather a few last bouquets to enjoy inside.
-Dahlias, zinnias, and even late-season cosmos look beautiful in a fall arrangement alongside branches, berries, and seed pods.
+When frost finally shows up in the forecast, go out and cut a few last bouquets.
+Dahlias, zinnias, and late-season cosmos look gorgeous in a fall arrangement mixed with branches, berries, and seed pods.

 dried hydrangeas in a basket for fall